dprojects/Woodworking/Docs/README.md

 * **Front outside overlap bottom:** allows you to set default bottom overlap for fronts outside.
 * **Front outside overlap top:** allows you to set default top overlap for fronts outside.
 * **Shelf thickness:** allows you to set default thickness for shelves.
+* **Shelf sides offset:** this option allows you for global setting of the gap on both sides for the inner shelf, making it easier to insert the shelf.
+In practice, cutting inner shelves to within a millimeter is quite risky.
+A 1-millimeter error in cutting can also occur, causing the shelf to fit too tightly, and hammering the shelf into place can cause unnecessary stress on the joints, screws, dowels, and weaken the structure.
+Not everyone has a table saw or jigsaw capable of cutting 2 mm of chipboard, or sanding such an oversized wooden shelf can be time-consuming.
+Additionally, shelf supports pins are approximately 5 mm length outside, with 1 mm being the flange.
+Therefore, maintaining a 1 mm gap on each side allows the shelf to rest on the entire support rather than just the flange, as can be the case with shelves that are too tight.
 * **Back inside thickness:** allows you to set default thickness for back inside, usually 18 mm chipboard in Poland.
 * **Back outside thickness:** allows you to set default thickness for back outside, usually 3 mm HDF in Poland.